ydeshpande8/WebWizards/README.md

-1. Create db folder in PlayBuddy Directory mkdir db
+1. Create db folder in WebWizards Directory mkdir db

 2. Run the mongod command to run the mongo server on port 3000